Kings of Leon discography

-The discography of Kings of Leon, an American rock band, consists of eight studio albums, one live album, two compilation albums, two video album, five extended plays, 26 singles, one promotional single and 26 music videos.
+The discography of American rock band Kings of Leon consists of nine studio albums, one live album, two compilation albums, two video album, five extended plays, 26 singles, one promotional single and 26 music videos.
 As of 2016 the band has sold over 21 million albums worldwide and 38 million singles.
 The band released their debut extended play Holy Roller Novocaine in February 2003, followed by the release of the extended play What I Saw in May.
 Their debut studio album, Youth and Young Manhood, was released in July 2003, peaking at number 113 on the US Billboard 200 and number three on the UK Albums Chart.
 The album has since been certified two times platinum by the British Phonographic Industry (BPI) and three times platinum by the Australian Recording Industry Association (ARIA).
 Three singles were released from the album, including the UK top 40 hit "Molly's Chambers".
 In November 2004, Kings of Leon released their second album, Aha Shake Heartbreak.
 The album peaked at number 55 on the Billboard 200 and number three on the UK Albums Chart.
 It has been certified double platinum by the BPI and the ARIA.
 The album's first single, "The Bucket", peaked at number 16 in the UK; it also became the band's first single to chart in the United States, where it peaked at number 23 on the US Billboard Alternative Songs chart.